awsdocs/amazon-redshift-developer-guide/doc_source/r_UNLOAD_command_examples.md

 UNLOAD outputs null values as empty strings by default\.
 The following examples show how to use NULL AS to substitute a text string for nulls\.

-For these examples, we will add some null values to the VENUE table\.
+For these examples, we add some null values to the VENUE table\.

 ```
 update venue set venuestate = NULL